 The Commission operates independently of other government departments, including the NSW Department of Planning, Industry and Environment, and has an important role to play in building community confidence in the decision-making processes for major development and land-use planning state-wide.

 The key functions of the Commission are to:

-Members of the Commission are appointed by the Minister for Planning based on their qualifications and considerable expertise in a diverse range of planning-related fields.
+Members of the Commission are appointed by the Minister for Planning and Public Spaces based on their qualifications and considerable expertise in a diverse range of planning-related fields.
 One member is appointed as the Chairperson of the Commission.
 Members are individually appointed for terms of up to three years and cannot serve more than six years in total.

 The Independent Planning Commission is the consent authority for State significant development applications (including any modification applications), where:

-Importantly, the Independent Planning Commission is the decision maker for these applications, but the Department of Planning and Environment separately carries out the administrative arrangements for them.
+Importantly, the Independent Planning Commission is the decision maker for these applications, but the Department of Planning, Industry and Environment separately carries out the administrative arrangements for them.
 These administrative arrangements include charging the application fee, publicly exhibiting the application and preparing a report to the Commission about the application.
 The Department’s report is not binding on the Commission.